 Sports Nutrition and Other Forms of Nutrition Products

 Nutritional supplements may be designed to provide specialized support for athletes.
 Some of these consist of high-protein products such as amino acid supplements, while others contain nutrients that support metabolism, energy, and athletic performance and recovery.
 Sports drinks contain blends of electrolytes (salts) that the body loses during exertion and sweating.
-Weight loss supplements, body building supplements and performance enhancement supplements are also included in this category.
+Weight loss supplements, bodybuilding supplements, and performance enhancement supplements are also included in this category.
 The most common ingredients for these supplements include protein, creatine, and fat burners.
-Body building supplements may be effective, however reports have surfaced that dietary supplements has caused liver damages in a growing number of individuals.
+Bodybuilding supplements may be effective, however, reports have surfaced that dietary supplements have caused liver damages in a growing number of individuals.

 Nutrition Product Business Continues To Thrive

 The biggest reason why people consume nutrition products is to increase or supplement their daily nutritional requirement.
 Dietary supplements circulating in the market claim to provide additional nutrients that can help individuals maintain robust health, lose weight, improve immune function, and improve physical performance or even improve sexual performance.
 Also growing in popularity is sports nutrition.
 In 2015, it was reported that the market for sports nutrition is at a staggering $16 billion, 70% of which is from sports protein powders.

 Although studies show that some of these nutrition products may help lower the risks of diseases, nutrition products must not be taken to prevent and cure diseases or to replace drugs prescribed by healthcare providers.